As a fresh freelance writer, you’ll often hear (read) the phrases “pitch a query letter” or “submit an LOI.”

 What is a Query Letter?

-The query is the type of application letter that works well with established sites with loads of traffic or known publications like national magazines.
+The query letter is the type of application letter that works well with established sites with loads of traffic or known publications like national magazines.

 While a good part of query letter includes an introduction and a convincing appeal as to why you’re a fit writer for your target client, the bulk of a query is pitching them a winning article idea.